I'm Not in Love: Recording

 A basic guide track was recorded first in order to help create the melody using the vocals, but the proper instrumentation was added after the vocals had been recorded.
-In keeping with Godley's idea to focus on the voices, only a few instruments were used: a Fender Rhodes electric piano played by Stewart, a Gibson 335 electric guitar played by Gouldman for the rhythm melody, and a bass drum sound played by Godley on a Moog synthesizer which Creme had recently purchased and learned how to program.
-The drum sound that was created was very soft and more akin to a heartbeat, in order not to overpower the rest of the track.
+In keeping with Godley's idea to focus on the voices, only a few instruments were used: a Fender Rhodes electric piano played by Stewart, a Gibson 335 electric guitar and a Rickenbacker 4001 bass guitar played by Gouldman for the rhythm melody, and a bass drum sound played by Godley on a Moog synthesiser which Creme had recently purchased and learned how to program.
+The drum sound was very soft and more akin to a heartbeat, in order not to overpower the rest of the track.
 Creme played piano during the bridge and the middle eight, where it replicated the melody of lyrics that had been discarded.
 The middle eight is also the only part of the song that contains a bass guitar line, played by Gouldman.
 A toy music box was recorded and double tracked out of phase for the middle eight and the outro.

 Once the musical backing had been completed Stewart recorded the lead vocal and Godley and Creme the backing vocals, but even though the song was finished Godley felt it was still lacking something.
 Stewart said, "Lol remembered he had said something into the grand piano mics when he was laying down the solos.
 He'd said 'Be quiet, big boys don't cry' — heaven knows why, but I soloed it and we all agreed that the idea sounded very interesting if we could just find the right voice to speak the words.
-Just at that point the door to the control room opened and our secretary Kathy Redfern looked in and whispered 'Eric, sorry to bother you.
+Just at that point the door to the control room opened and our secretary Cathy Redfern looked in and whispered 'Eric, sorry to bother you.
 There's a telephone call for you.'
 Lol jumped up and said 'That's the voice, her voice is perfect!'."
 The group agreed that Redfern was the ideal person, but Redfern was unconvinced and had to be coaxed into recording her vocal contribution, using the same whispered voice that she had used when entering the control room.
-These whispered lyrics would later serve as the inspiration for the name of the 1980s band Boys Don't Cry.
+These whispered lyrics would inspire the name of the 1980s band Boys Don't Cry.